RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_3_Notes.md

 ## Security Orchestration, Automation, and Response (SOAR):
 - A collection of applications, tools, and workflows that use automation to respond to security events.

-# Explore Common SIEM tools
+# Explore Common SIEM Tools

-Different types of SIEM tools:
+## Different Types of SIEM Tools:

-Self-hosted:
+### Self-hosted:
-- require the organization to install, operate and maintain the tooll using their on physical infrastructure
+- Require the organization to install, operate, and maintain the tool using their own physical infrastructure.
-- managed and maintained by the organizations IT department, not a third part vendor.
+- Managed and maintained by the organization's IT department, not a third-party vendor.
-- ideal when required to maintain physical control over  confidential data.
+- Ideal when there is a requirement to maintain physical control over confidential data.

-Cloud hosted:
+### Cloud-hosted:
-- maintained and managed by SIEM providers (accessible through internet)
+- Maintained and managed by SIEM providers (accessible through the internet).
-- ideal for not needing to create or maintaing their own infrastructure
+- Ideal for organizations that do not want to create or maintain their own infrastructure.

-Hybrid:
+### Hybrid:
-- leverage beneifts of physical control over confidential data, while being over the cloud
+- Leverages the benefits of physical control over confidential data while being over the cloud.

-Common SIEM tools:
+## Common SIEM Tools:

-Splunk Enterprise
+### Splunk Enterprise
-- self hosted tool
+- Self-hosted tool.
-- used to retain, analyze, and search log data to provide security info and alerts in real time Splunk Cloud
+- Used to retain, analyze, and search log data to provide security information and alerts in real time.

+### Splunk Cloud
-- cloud hosted
+- Cloud-hosted tool.
-- used to collect, search, and monitor log data.
+- Used to collect, search, and monitor log data.

-Chronicle
+### Chronicle
-- cloud  native tool
+- Cloud-native tool.
-- used to retain, analyze, and search data
+- Used to retain, analyze, and search data.